Frijol/climate-change/GLOSSARY.md

 ## GIL
 gas-insulated lines (for transmission of electricity)

+## global welfare
+in economics, the sum of net consumer's surplus and producer's profit, quantifying the total benefit produced by trading

 ## governor
 in a load-following generator, the device which changes energy input to the prime mover to maintain frequency